Circo-dev/Circo/docs/src/index.md

 - *Fast:* Up to 630 million msg/sec on a single node [^singlenode].
 Up to 20 million msg/sec single threaded performance.
 - *Scalable:* Includes a decentralized cluster manager to avoid single point of failure.
-- *Extensible:* Build on top of a custom-made [plugin system](https://github.com/tisztamo/Plugins.jl) which allows inlining of plugin code into the main event loop.
+- *Extensible:* Built on top of a custom-made [plugin system](https://github.com/tisztamo/Plugins.jl) which allows inlining of plugin code into the main event loop.
 [Multithreading](https://github.com/Circo-dev/Circo/blob/master/src/host.jl) is a plugin.
 [Actor migration](https://github.com/Circo-dev/Circo/blob/master/src/migration.jl) is a plugin.
 Even last-mile message [delivery](https://github.com/Circo-dev/CircoCore.jl/blob/master/src/onmessage.jl) is a plugin.
 If something is not a plugin, that's a bug.

 Circo also features *Infoton Optimization*, a physics-inspired solution to the data-locality problem. [^infoton]